Basic Python packages for scientific computing include numpy,

 numpy

-must be installed before scipy
+must be installed before scipy, matplotlib, and most other

 packages for numerical computing.
 One must therefore provide